openactive/dataset-site-template/README.md

 This template must be rendered using a reference to a statically hosted stylesheet.
 This is useful for implementations that have a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) in place.

 1. Host the [CSP compatible template static files](https://openactive.io/dataset-site-template/datasetsite-csp.static.zip) somewhere on the same domain as your dataset site.
-2. Use one of the options below to dynamically render the 'CSP compatible template' ensuring that the "`stylesheetUrl`" references the location of the `datasetsite.styles.css` file (this can be a relative or absolute URL), including a reference to the stylesheet in the static files that you are hosting.
+2. Use one of the options below to dynamically render the 'CSP compatible template' ensuring that the "`staticAssetsPathUrl`" references the URL path to the directory containing the contents of `datasetsite-csp.static.zip` (this can be a relative or absolute URL).
 3. Output the template at an endpoint, for example `https://example.com/openactive/`.